AbdelazizSoliman/FIRST-CAPSTONE-PROJECT/README.md

 ## 🙏 Acknowledgments <a name="Microverse Inc."></a>

-I'm thankful to Microverse for providing a study platform which guided me through this project and to my coding partner at Microverse for the collaborative effort.
+I'm thankful to <a href="https://www.microverse.org//">Microverse</a> for providing a study platform which guided me through this project

+and to <a href="https://www.behance.net/adagio07//">Cindy Shin</a> the author of the original design

 <!-- FAQ (optional) -->